iapyeh/acfinger/userguide.rst

 \ |IMG2|\

-The Typing Counter counts continuous break minutes as a break interval only if its length is more than the threshold value (default to 10 minutes).
-If its length is less than the threshold value, those minutes count as working minutes.
-This is for encourage users to take enough break.
+The Typing Counter takes continuous break minutes as a break interval only if its length is more than a threshold value (default to 10 minutes).
+If its length is less than the threshold value, it is also taken as a working interval.
+This is for encouraging you to take enough break time.

 .. _h7d27c1759465b14283e39615c302058: